philsbln/draft-tiesel-quic-unreliable-http/draft-tiesel-quic-unreliable-http.md

 Introduction        {#intro}
 ============

-HTTP has become part of application protocols used for time critical applications like video streaming and back-office ad auctions.
+HTTP has become part of application protocols used for time sensitive applications such as video streaming and back-office ad auctions.
-These applications might have time constrains that can make retransmissions of lost frames useless.
+These applications might have time constraints that can make retransmissions of lost frames useless.
-Some of these applications may make use of partial delivery of their messages, but reliable, in-order stream transmission blocks the deliver of data after a gap in the stream by design.
+Some of these applications can operate on partially delivered messages, but waiting for retransmissions blocks the delivery of data after a gap in the stream by design.

-This draft enables applications to request partial delivery of HTTP objects by allowing to selectively disable retransmissions on HTTP responses.
+This draft enables applications to request partial delivery of HTTP objects by allowing to selectively disable retransmissions for HTTP responses.

 General Concept
 ===============

-This draft specifies a new HTTP header used to request unreliable delivery of the HTTP request body.
+This draft specifies a new HTTP header for requesting unreliable delivery of the HTTP request body.
-The server then uses unreliable QUIC streams as specified in
+For answering requests including this header, the server  uses unreliable QUIC streams as specified in
-{{I-D.tiesel-unreliable-streams}} to transfer HTTP request bodies in a potentially unreliable way.
+{{I-D.tiesel-unreliable-streams}} to transfer HTTP request bodies in a (partially) unreliable way.
-To prevent requests entering some kind of zombie state, headers are always transferred reliably.
+To use the regular HTTP client logic, headers are always transferred reliably.

 Requesting Unreliable transmission
 ==================================

-By adding the following header, a HTTP client can request unreliable transmission of the response body:
+By adding the following header, an HTTP client can request unreliable transmission of the response body

     Transport-Response-Reliability: unreliable

-In case unreliable transmission should only be used to prevent retransmissions after a certain deadline, the client hat add the following header:
+In case unreliable transmission should only be used to prevent retransmissions after a certain deadline, the client hat add the following header

     Transport-Response-Reliability: unreliable-after DATE

-Where DATE is either an relative offset in milliseconds or uses the format specified in [RFC7231] with optionally extending time-of-day to
+Where DATE is either a relative offset in milliseconds or a date as specified in [RFC7231] with optionally extending time-of-day to

    time-of-day = hour ":" minute ":" second
                 | hour ":" minute ":" second "." msec

-In case of requested having requested unreliable deliver with using the ```unreliable-after``` verb, retransmissions on that stream should be stopped after the time specified.
+In case of  having requested unreliable delivery with the ```unreliable-after``` verb, retransmissions on that stream should be stopped after the time specified.

 For unreliable deliver with using the ```unreliable``` verb, the server may use domain knowledge about the data transmitted to decide whether to retransmit parts of the data.

 Stream Mapping
 ==============

-As the stream mapping between versions -04 and -05 of
+The stream mapping scheme changes between versions -04 and -05 of
-{{I-D.ietf-quic-http}} changes from separating
+{{I-D.ietf-quic-http}}.
+While version -04 separates
-HTTP header and body into different QUIC streams into having HTTP/2 frames of different types in one stream, we need different stream mapping for these.
+HTTP header and body into different QUIC streams, version -05 transports multiple HTTP/2 frames of different types within one stream.
+We present different stream mapping for these versions.

-Note that draft-ietf-quic-http-04 allows much simpler implementation as it does not require partial retransmission within an unreliable stream.
+Note that draft-ietf-quic-http-04 allows a simpler implementation as it does not require partial retransmission within an unreliable stream.

 Stream Mapping for draft-ietf-quic-http-04
 ------------------------------------------